biswajitsc/TopcoderToPdf/README.md

-# topcoderToPdf
+# TopcoderToPDF Crawler
-A crawler to crawl topcoder problems and compile into a single PDF file.
+Crawls Topcoder problems and compiles into a single PDF file for portability.